 Table of Contents

 Debt consolidation can affect your credit in both positive and negative ways.
-The process itself may initially lower your credit score a few points due to a hard inquiry and the opening of a new credit account.
+The consolidation process itself may initially lower your credit score a few points due to a hard inquiry and the opening of a new credit account.
 However, it can also help improve your credit rating by reducing high credit card balances, simplifying payments, and lowering your credit utilization ratio.
 The immediate impacts will largely depend on your current credit situation.

 Most importantly, the long-term impact is largely up to you.
 How you use credit after you consolidate your debt will determine whether your credit score improves or declines in the long run.
 Factors will include whether you reaccumulate balances, make on-time payments, and how you manage your overall debt portfolio.